alimz758/LA-Hacks-2019-IOS-App/README.md

-# Second App Idea - Quizzler
+# App Idea - Quizzler

 This is a quiz app for educational purposes for kids, that has library of questions, images, and their labels.